Densely packed particle raft at vertically vibrated air-water interface: Introduction

-Particles at a fluid interface often pack densely and exhibit solid-like features collectively~\cite{protiere2023particle}.
-Several studies have examined the mechanical failure of particle rafts via imposing tensile strains~\cite{kim2019failure,xiao2020strain,to2023rifts,xiao2023identifying} and introducing surfactants~\cite{Vella2004212,peco2017surfacetension}.
-In these tests, the rafts often demonstrate a certain degree of elasticity before failure via solid-like fracturing~\cite{Vella2004212,peco2017surfacetension} or shear band formation~\cite{xiao2020strain}.
-Other studies have explored the transition between ductile fluid flow and brittle granular behavior in granular rafts under quasistatic rotary shear where shear bands and nonlocal effects appear ~\cite{sasaki2026constitutiveflowlawhydrogel}.
+Particles at a quiescent fluid interface often pack densely and collectively exhibit solid-like features~\cite{protiere2023particle}.
+Several studies have examined the mechanical failure of particle rafts via imposing tensile strains~\cite{kim2019failure,xiao2020strain,to2023rifts,xiao2023identifying,hobson2026structural}, rotary shear~\cite{sasaki2026constitutiveflowlawhydrogel}, local intrusion~\cite{kozlowski2019dynamics}, and surfactant injection~\cite{Vella2004212,peco2017surfacetension}.
+In these tests, the rafts often demonstrate a certain degree of elasticity before failure via fracturing~\cite{Vella2004212,peco2017surfacetension,to2023rifts} or shear banding~\cite{xiao2020strain,hobson2026structural,sasaki2026constitutiveflowlawhydrogel}.
 Moreover, the deformation of particle rafts can be complicated by out-of-plane motion induced by compression and indentation~\cite{Vella2004212,Aveyard20001969,aveyard2000structure,vella2006dynamics,zang2010viscoelastic}, which can result in the raft buckling and collapsing~\cite{abkarian2013gravity,protiere2017sinking,druecke2023collapse,sayyari2025destabilizing}.
-In this case, a bending modulus emerges to resist the change in the surface energy due to the induced curvature of the interface, as the liquid-particle contact angle needs to be maintained~\cite{kralchevsky2005,aveyard2003,danov2001capillary}.
-While many solid-like aspects like these have been discussed for particle rafts, their liquid-like features are less understood because particle rearrangements are hindered by attractive interactions (except for similarly-charged colloids) and strong dissipation from friction and viscosity.
-This calls for experiments with more dynamic excitations.
+In this case, a bending modulus arises, resisting the change in the interface energy associated with its curvature, since the liquid-particle contact angle needs to be maintained~\cite{kralchevsky2005,aveyard2003,danov2001capillary}.
+While these solid-like aspects of particle rafts are well documented, their liquid-like behaviors remain less explored (except for like-charged colloids).
+Since interfacial particle rearrangements are hindered by attractive interactions and by strong dissipation from friction and viscosity, rafts seldom access liquid-like regimes, which calls for experiments with more dynamic excitations.